MiracleDevs/Paradigm.Express.WebApi.Bootstrap/docker/deploy.md

 After the command terminates, inside the destination directory will be a copy of the docker_db_data content, witch in this case should be a Mysql database, since is mapped to /var/lib/mysql on mysql service.

-other option is to run mysql-dump from the database container, this can be run from any directory and generates standar output, and can be redirected with a pipe (|) or stdout redirect (>> filename)
+other option is to run mysql-dump from the database container, this can be run from any directory and generates standard output, and can be redirected with a pipe (|) or stdout redirect (>> filename)

 ```
 docker exec -it docker_database_1 mysqldump -uroot -p${DATABASE_PASSWORD} --databases paradigm_api_db --skip-comments  | tee backup.sql